 Given its’ combined Blueprint and Next Step legacy, the Online Course is extremely rich in the depth and breadth of its’ core content curriculum and includes as its backbone a highly customizable study planner tool, and 160 learning modules integrating video lessons, quizzes and assessments – including 30 modules exclusively focusing on strategy and statistical reasoning skills.

-The Online Course also provides students live online office hours 5 days a week, the ability to further personalize test preparation and save time by being able to test out of a module by passing the pre-module assessment, access to Blueprint’s Qbank containing over 4,000 questions, problems and passages, and 15 highly representative full-length MCAT exams.
+The Online Course also provides students live online office hours 5 days a week, the ability to further personalize test preparation and save time by being able to test out of a module by passing the pre-module assessment, access to Blueprint’s Qbank containing over 10,000 questions, problems and passages, and 15 highly representative full-length MCAT exams.

 As with the Live Online course, each tutoring package is combined with Blueprint’s self-paced 6 month Online Course, and additionally includes your tutor crafting a personalized study plan after an MCAT diagnostic assessment, specialized homework and practice test assignments, 1 or 2 weekly meetings depending on diagnostic feedback, individualized in-depth test taking strategy sessions, and 10 full-length practice exams.

 Course options and pricing current as of date of publication.